getodacz/countriApi/README.md

 The log configuration is done in application-prod.yaml and customized using profiles.

 ## Postgress Database
-When the application is started in docker.
+When the application is started by in docker, a docker container for a Postgres database will be created.
-It will create a docker container for a Postgres database.
+The database is created and populated at the initial launch of the application from a Flyway script containing data for all the countries and continents.
-The database contains the data for all the countries and continents obtained from the following URL: https://countries.trevorblades.com/graphql
+All the initial population data has been obtained from the following URL: https://countries.trevorblades.com/graphql in a preliminary step in the application development process.
+Also, 5 test users are inserted at this state in the databae, they are used for the authenticated endpoints.

-The application creates the data in a new schema called "country_api" and the tables are named
+The application creates the data in a new schema called "country_api" and the tables are named as below:
 - continent
 - country
 - api-user